Perspective | The charmed life of Tom Brady continues, even in Tampa during a pandemic

 — An auction to benefit those in need of food nets an $800,000 bid for four tickets to Brady’s first Buccaneers home game, his jersey and cleats from that game and dinner with Titanic Tom.

-I’ve said it before and I’ll say it again: Nothing bad ever happens to this guy.
+I have said it before and I will say it again: Nothing bad ever happens to this guy.
 The sun shines on him nearly 24-7, and even when it rains, he walks between the drops.

-What a 21st century for this guy — the tuck rule leads to his first Super Bowl title; he has a season-ending knee injury in 2008 but hasn’t been touched on or off the field since; he overcomes both Spygate and Deflategate for six championships total.
+What a 21st century for this guy — the tuck rule leads to his first Super Bowl title; he has season-ending knee injury in 2008 but hasn’t been touched on or off the field since; he overcomes both Spygate and Deflategate for six championships total.

 Meanwhile …

 In one of the freakish oddities of my checkered life, Brady and I shared the same agent for 17 years — I am not making this up — and in that period of time, TB12 earned about $225 million in NFL contracts and I earned less than $50,000 in deals our rep brought to me.
-Essentially, we are a latter-day Henry and Tommie Aaron: together, the brothers combined for 768 home runs; together, TB12 and I combined for almost $225.1 million in salary.
+Essentially, we are a latter-day Henry and Tommie Aaron: Together, the brothers combined for 768 home runs; together, TB12 and I combined for almost $225.1 million in salary.

-(Column Intermission: Speaking of Jay Cutler, the longtime Chicago Bears quarterback and Kristin Cavallari are getting a divorce.
+(Column Intermission: Speaking of Cutler, the longtime Chicago Bears quarterback and Kristin Cavallari are getting a divorce.
 I guess she finally looked at his NFL stats.)

 The fact of the matter is, in just about every walk of life, Brady outdistances me.